GregoryVanRaek/GregoryVanRaek/README.md

 ### Hi there 👋 I'm Gregory !

-💻 Currently learning computer science to start a new career !
+- 💻 I'm currently learning computer science to start a new career !
-📧 How to contact me : vanraekgregory@hotmail.com
+- 📧 How to contact me : vanraekgregory@hotmail.com

 <!--